 4. Do not travel

 The current travel advisory level of “exercising normal precautions” means it is safe to visit Vanuatu based on investigations of crime rates, health risks, emergency care facilities, and overall safety conditions.
 American citizens are advised to exercise caution when visiting the island, such as being aware of their surroundings, using licensed taxis, and avoiding risky neighborhoods associated with crime and drug activity.
-Visitors should also avoid public displays of affection, particularly by same-sex couples.
+Visitors should also avoid public displays of affection, particularly same-sex couples to avoid offending local sensitivities.

 Traveling Around Vanuatu